emjose/parallax-background/README.md

 <a href=#copyright>![Copyright](https://res.cloudinary.com/dn1e07eul/image/upload/v1659391383/Readme%20Headers/inter-copyright_ax53yz.png)</a>

 - This project is for made for educational purposes only.

+- Background images copyright of © <a href="https://github.com/animationbro">Animation Coding / AnimationBro</a>.
+All Rights Reserved.

 - All Kill Bill images and characters are copyright of <a href="https://www.miramax.com/">MIRAMAX</a>. © MIRAMAX.
+All Rights Reserved.

+- All other visual assets of this project are copyright of © <a href="https://www.emmanuel-jose.com/">Emmanuel Jose</a>.
 All Rights Reserved.

 <br>